Warda-Syeda/matlabMRICourse/selecting_rois.md

 ### Semi-automatic Brain Extraction

+In brain extraction pipeline, first step is to normalize image slice voxels.

 **Normalising MRI Image**
 {% codesnippet "./Snippets/S26.m" %}{% endcodesnippet %}

 **Selecting Binarization Threshold**

+In order to create a binary mask for brain region, we need to select an optimal binarization threshold.
+It means that if the value in a voxel is greater than the threshold values then it will be considered as a brain voxel, otherwise it will be considered an outside voxel.

+For selecting an optimal threshold, we create histogram of normalized image intensities.

 {% codesnippet "./Snippets/S28.m" %}{% endcodesnippet %}

 ![](./BookImages/brainHist.jpg)
+Notice that the low intensity background voxels are roughly grouped in the intensity range 0-0.15.

+To check spatial distribution of intensities, I find it useful to create a slice mesh plot.

 {% codesnippet "./Snippets/S27.m" %}{% endcodesnippet %}

 ![](./BookImages/brainMesh.jpg)

+Based on historgram and meshplot, we select a threshold of 0.15 and create a binary mask.

 {% codesnippet "./Snippets/S29.m" %}{% endcodesnippet %}